GTPB/IBB21/pages/Introduction.md

 A script become documentation of the work we performed on a machine.
 We have a record of the precise sequence of commands needed to **reproduce results**.

+### What is a script?

+A script is a text file living on the disk which has some text in it.
+This text is a series of commands which will be executed line by line in sequence.
+Importantly, when we run a script we are transfering the control of the system from the user to the script.
+The operating system will listen from the script and not from the command line.
+The scritps takes over.

+### Scripts vs Programs

+Scripts do not do any significant computation on their own.
+Instead, they run "programs" that do the computational work.
+The job of a script is to **automate** and **document** the execution of programs that were already created by others.

+As a result, scripting languages do not need to be very efficient (they can be orders of magnitude slower than compiled languages) so we can take advantage of it and write them in scripting languages which are much more similar to human language.

 ### There are some special features in scripts:

 Special comment line (tells the system how you want the script to be interpreted).